 Music forms a cherished part of our worship at Holy Trinity Cuckfield.
-We have a Walker pipe organ, robed Choir, Family Choir and a large and active Music Group and all of these support Services throughout the year.
+We have a Walker pipe organ, robed Choir, Junior Choir and a large and active Music Group and all of these support Services throughout the year.
 These groups also participate in occasional concerts and recitals.
 Our re-ordered Church hosts regular Lunchtime and Evening Concerts; check the Calendar for upcoming events.

 Current Music Lists